TKomericki/Rhetos-wiki/How-to-Contribute.md

 Before submitting a pull request:

 * Check if your code conforms to the [Rhetos coding standard](Rhetos-coding-standard).
-* Open command prompt and run `CleanBuildDeployTest.bat`, and check the the last output line is `CleanBuildDeployTest.bat SUCCESSFULLY COMPLETED.`
+* Open command prompt and run `CleanBuildTest.bat`, and check the the last output line is `CleanBuildTest.bat SUCCESSFULLY COMPLETED.`
   * This batch script runs a clean build and all unit tests.
   * Before running the script, edit `Source\Rhetos\RhetosPackages.config` to contain line `<package id="Rhetos.CommonConceptsTest" source="..\..\CommonConcepts\CommonConceptsTest" />`.